Dining Halls Hours of Operations

-Our kosher meal program is designed to provide individually prepared lunch and dinner meals Monday through Friday in the Atwater dining hall only, primarily for the School of Hebrew.
-Weekend cold meals, Saturday and Sunday, will be served in the Redfield dining room in Proctor.
-We will provide the individually prepared weekend meals and deliver them Friday evening to Proctor where they will be stored in a dedicated Kosher cooler for use on Saturday and Sunday.
+Our kosher meal program is designed to provide individually prepared lunch and dinner meals Monday through Friday in Proctor dining hall only.
+This meal plan is primarily for the School of Hebrew who take their meals there.
+We do not have the ability to transport individual meals to other schools.
+If you are requesting Kosher food while attending another school, you have the option to come in Proctor and prepare a takeaway container from that days menu.
+Week-end cold meals, Saturday, and Sunday will also be served in the Proctor dining hall.
+For the week-end meals we will provide family style platters of cold kosher food prepared by the Kosher caterer on Friday in Proctor where they will be stored in a dedicated Kosher cooler for use on Saturday and Sunday.

-Prepared Kosher breakfast meals are not included in this plan, but the Atwater dining hall provides suitable hectured options Monday through Friday and also in the Redfield dining room in Proctor on the weekend.
+Prepared Kosher breakfast meals are not included in this plan, but the Proctor dining hall provides suitable hechshered options.

-Middlebury College Dining Services will be transporting and delivering the meals to Atwater and Proctor in disposable containers.
-The menu cycles are planned and we will provide you with the menu for each week so you will have an idea of what to look forward to.
-The disposable containers will arrive with ingredients listed and also common allergens.
+Middlebury College Dining Services will be transporting and delivering the meals to Proctor in disposable containers and platters.
+The menu cycles are planned, and we will provide you with the menu for the day and the week so you will have an idea of what to look forward to.
+The disposable containers will arrive with ingredients and common allergens listed.
 We can accommodate special restrictions with enough notice.
-The double wrapped hot food containers will be heated in our ovens and then placed in enclosed heating cabinets in the Atwater operation.
+The double wrapped hot food containers will be heated in our ovens and then placed in enclosed heating cabinets in the Proctor dining hall.
 Cold food options will be held in a cold holding cabinet or will be left at room temperature in the separate serving area for the School of Hebrew students who have signed up for these meals.

-Before service we set up the buffet line with items from the day menu along with disposable service ware and utensils to eat from.
-We will also have some additional hectured snack items to supplement your cravings during the day.
-For Chabbat, we provide Challah bread and Kosher grape juice for you to take for services before dinner if that is your practice.
+Before service we set up the buffet line with items from the day’s menu along with disposable, service ware and utensils to eat from.
+We will also have some additional hechshered snack items to supplement your cravings during your stay.
+For Shabbat, we provide Challah bread and Kosher grape juice for you to take for services before dinner if that is your practice.
 You can take your meal to go for this night so you can eat after your service.

-In addition to the dining halls, Middlebury will continue to provide food and beverages at three retail locations: the Grille, MiddXpress, and at Tavern on the Tee at the golf course.
-All retail locations will have limited hours of operation, so please check the Dining Services web page for further information.
+In addition to the dining halls, Middlebury will provide food and beverages at two retail locations: MiddXpress and Tavern on the Tee at the golf course.
+All retail locations will have limited hours of operation, so please check the Retail Operations web page for further information.

 Alcohol is prohibited in our dining halls at all times.
 Customers are also not allowed to bring in any alcoholic beverages to any of our retail dining locations.

-The Tavern on the Tee, located at Ralph Myhre Golf Course, is open 7 days a week from 8:00am - 7:00pm and serves alcohol as well as a full menu.
+The Tavern on the Tee, located at Ralph Myhre Golf Course, is open 7 days a week from 8:00am - 7:00pm.
+Menus to be announced.

 Customers purchasing alcohol must provide a passport or a U.S.-issued driver’s license, along with your college ID card for proof of age.
 Non-U.S. driver’s licenses are not accepted as proof of age.
 If the dining services staff deem that an individual is intoxicated, they will not be served.